sourcegraph/handbook/content/departments/tech-ops/tools/Okta/main.md

 ## I forgot my Security Questions.
 How do I reset my password?

 Ask #ask-it-help-ops for a temporary password, to be issued.
 You will be given a temporary password at which point you can reset your access.

-## I changed my phone and now can't do MFA.
-What do I do?

-If you no longer have your phone: ask the #ask-it-tech-ops channel for an MFA reset.

-If you still have your old phone: you can reset your own MFA code:

-1. Sign in to your Okta webpage by going to <https://www.sourcegraph.okta.com> on your old phone
-2. Use your email, password, and the MFA code on your old phone
-3. Once you're on the Okta webpage, click on your name and then click settings
-4. Scroll down until you see "Extra Verification"
-5. Click "remove" to disable that instance of Okta Verify
-6. Configure the new MFA code on your new phone

-Once your MFAs have been reset, please set up MFA again.

 ## My Okta account has been locked out because of failed attempts.
 What do I do?